-Covid-19 is changing our usual business practices.
-As people are being forced to work from home, one concern being raised is whether the use of electronic signatures is valid under Gibraltar Law.
+Covid-19 has changed usual business practices forever.
+The pandemic led to a great deal of work and communication occurring in a purely digital format.
+Indeed, as people are being forced to work from home, one concern that was raised was whether the use of electronic signatures is valid under Gibraltar Law.

-In this short article, Louise Lugaro summarises the legal analysis and considerations which we hope will assist you in determining when electronic signatures may be effectively used and accepted.
+In this short article, Louise Lugaro summarises the legal analysis and considerations.
+We hope it will assist you in determining when electronic signatures may be effectively used and accepted.

-On 1st July 2016, an EU Regulation called the Electronic Identification Regulation (EU) 910/2014 (“eIDAS”) came into force. eIDAS confirmed that “an electronic signature should not be denied legal effect and admissibility as evidence in legal proceedings just because it is electronic”. eIDAS continues to have legal effect in Gibraltar notwithstanding our departure from the EU on 31 January 2020.
+On July 1 2016, an EU Regulation called the Electronic Identification Regulation (EU) 910/2014 (eIDAS”) came into force. eIDAS confirmed that “an electronic signature should not be denied legal effect and admissibility as evidence in legal proceedings just because it is electronic”. eIDAS continues to have legal effect in Gibraltar notwithstanding our departure from the EU on 31 January 2020.

 The relevant provisions of eIDAS are also reflected and incorporated in the Gibraltar Electronic Identification and Trust Services for Electronic Transactions Regulations 2017 (the “Gibraltar Regulations”).

 The Gibraltar Regulations define an electronic signature as anything in electronic form that:

 “(a) is incorporated into or otherwise logically associated with any electronic communication or electronic data; and

 (b) purports to be used by the individual creating it to sign.”

 It is important to satisfy yourselves and be able to evidence that the document which has been signed electronically has been signed by the person who purports to have signed it.
 As such, it is always prudent to use credible systems and programmes which incorporate an authentication system.
 A proper authentication mechanism will satisfy the two above-listed requirements and provide you with the protection sought.